-- Place the router in a well ventilated place far from any heater or heating vent - Avoid direct irradiation of any strong light (such as sunlight) - > Keep at least 2 inches (5 cm) of clear space around the router - Operating Temperature: 0°C~40°C (32°F~104°F) - > Operating Humidity: 10%~90%RH, Non-condensing
+- Place the Router in a well ventilated place far from any heater or heating vent - Avoid direct irradiation of any strong light (such as sunlight) - Keep at least 2 inches (5 cm) of clear space around the Router \triangleright - °C~40°C (32°F~104°F) Operating Temperature: 0 - Operating Humidity: 10%~90%RH, Non-condensing

-2.3 Connecting the router
+2.3 Connecting the Router

-To connect the router, please follow the steps below:
+To connect the Router, please follow the steps below:

-- 1) Locate an optimum location for the router.
+- 1) Locate an optimum location for the Router.
 The best place is usually at the center of your wireless network.
 The place must accord with the Installation Environment Requirements. - 2) Adjust the direction of the antenna.
 Normally, upright is a good direction.

-After finishing the steps above, please choose the operation mode you need and carry out the corresponding steps.
-There are five operation mode supported by this router: Client Router, Router, Multi-SSID, Repeater, Bridge with AP and Client.
+After finishing the steps above, please choose the working mode you need and carry out the corresponding steps.
+There are two working mode supported by this router: WISP Client Router and Standard Wireless Router.

-a) Client Router Mode
+a) WISP Client Router Mode

-Figure 2-1 Hardware Installation of the RNX-N150RT in Client Router mode b) Router Mode
+Figure 2-1 Hardware Installation of the TL-WR843N in WISP Client Router mode b) Standard Wireless Router Mode

-- 1. Connect the notebook/PC to the LAN port of RNX-N150RT router with an Ethernet cable. - 2.
+- 1. Connect the notebook/PC to the LAN port of TL-WR843N router with an Ethernet cable. - 2.
 Plug one end of the provided power adapter into the POWER jack of the router, and the other end to a standard electrical wall socket. - 3.
 Press the ON/OFF button of the router.

-Figure 2-2 Hardware Installation of the RNX-N150RT in Router mode c) Multi-SSID Mode
+Figure 2-2 Hardware Installation of the TL-WR843N in Router mode

-- 1. Connect the PC(s)/Switch/Hub in your LAN to the LAN Ports on the router. - 2.
-Connect the DSL/Cable Modem to the INTERNET port on the router. - 3.
+- 1. Connect the PC(s)/Switch/Hub in your LAN to the LAN Ports on the Router. - 2.
+Connect the DSL/Cable Modem to the INTERNET port on the Router. - 3.
 Plug one end of the provided power adapter into the POWER jack of the router, and the other end to a standard electrical wall socket. - 4.
 Press the ON/OFF button of the router.